 - a.
-These regulations apply to the education and examinations of the joint degree MSc Metropolitan Analysis Design and Engineering (MMD) of Wageningen University and Delft University of Technology as included in the Central Registers of Higher Education (CROHOnr.65021).
+These regulations apply to the education and examinations of the joint degree MSc Metropolitan Analysis Design and Engineering (MMD) of Wageningen University and Delft University of Technology as included in the Institutions and Programmes Register (RIO nr.65021).
 The programme is provided within the Collaboration Agreement closed between the named two universities. - b.
-These regulations apply to all current students or extraneï enrolled in the programme mentioned in sub a for the academic year 2023-2024.
+These regulations apply to all current students or extraneï enrolled in the programme mentioned in sub a for the academic year 2024-2025.
 Chapter 2 'Admission' with related appendix apply to prospective students. - c.
 These regulations are available in English only.